Buzz Aldrin sues children, alleging misuse of his finances

 ORLANDO, Fla.
-(AP) — Apollo 11 moonwalker Buzz Aldrin is suing two of his children and a business manager, accusing them of misusing his credit cards, transferring money from an account and slandering him by saying he has dementia.
+(AP) — Apollo 11 moonwalker Buzz Aldrin is suing two of his children and a former business manager, accusing them of misusing his credit cards, transferring money from an account and slandering him by saying he has dementia.

-In the lawsuit filed earlier this month in a Florida state court, Aldrin asks a judge to remove his son, Andrew, from control of his financial affairs, social media accounts and several nonprofit enterprises.
+Aldrin’s lawsuit filed earlier this month in a Florida state court asked a judge to remove his son, Andrew, from control of his financial affairs, social media accounts and several nonprofit and business enterprises.
+Andrew Aldrin had been a trustee of his father’s trust.
+The 88-year-old Buzz Aldrin said in the complaint that despite revoking the power of attorney he had given his son, Andrew Aldrin continued making financial decisions for him.

-Aldrin says his daughter, Janice, did not act in his financial interests, and he accuses his manager of fraud.
+“Specifically, defendant Andrew Aldrin, as trustee, does not inform plaintiff of pending or future business transactions, removes large sums of monies from plaintiffs accounts, and continues to represent plaintiff in business and social capacities despite plaintiff’s repeated requests for such representations to be terminated,” the lawsuit said.

-Aldrin was a member of the Apollo 11 crew which landed the first two humans on the moon.
-Aldrin joined Neil Armstrong on the lunar surface in 1969.
+Aldrin accused his daughter, Janice, in the lawsuit of not acting in his financial interests and conspiracy, and he accused his former manager, Christina Korp, of fraud, exploitation of the elderly and unjust enrichment.
+Also named in the lawsuit are several businesses and foundations run by the family.

 Most Read Nation & World Stories